Global Women’s Health:

 Yeman A, Zelelow Y, Ahmed S, Teka H, Goba G. “Prevalence and determinants of maternal and perinatal outcomes of preeclampsia at a teaching hospital in Ethiopia.”
 Presented at ACOG Annual Clinical Meeting on May 3-6, 2019 in Nashville, TN

-2018-2019 Annual Report Page 33 of 37 University of Illinois at Chicago, Chancellor’s Grant, UIC Global Health and Well-Being Research Seed Grant Program, “Evaluation of current cervical cancer screening and cost-Analysis of alternative screenings in Ethiopia”, 2016-2019, Principal Investigator.
+University of Illinois at Chicago, Chancellor’s Grant, UIC Global Health and Well-Being Research Seed Grant Program, “Evaluation of current cervical cancer screening and cost-analysis of alternative screenings in Ethiopia”, 2016-2019, Principal Investigator.

 The IDP (Innovation, Development, Progress) Foundation, Inc. (Irene Pritzer, President), “The MELA Project”, Principal Investigator.